SERE: Exploring Feature Self-relation for Self-supervised Transformer: Related Work

 \subsection{Self-Supervised Learning}

-Self-supervised learning aims at learning rich representation without any human annotations by training with different pretext tasks, \eg instance discrimination in contrastive methods~\cite{He_2020_CVPR,Wu_2018_CVPR,hjelm2018learning,chen2020simple,Hu_2021_CVPR,Zhao_2021_ICCV,Henaff_2021_ICCV}, sample self-clustering~\cite{caron2018deep,Zhan_2020_CVPR} and representation alignment~\cite{NEURIPS2020_f3ada80d,Chen_2021_CVPR,Koohpayegani_2021_ICCV}.
-These methods are based on the feature representations extracted from the encoder network.
-And self-supervision losses update the encoder according to the representations.
-A large amount of methods uses image-level feature embeddings~\cite{He_2020_CVPR,chen2020simple,caron2018deep}.
-While some methods explore using representation in more fine-grained dimensions, \eg pixel~\cite{wang2020DenseCL,Xie_2021_CVPR}, patch~\cite{Xie_2021_ICCV}, object~\cite{Henaff_2021_ICCV} and region~\cite{roh2021scrl} dimension.
-However, these representations are still the feature embeddings corresponding to different regions of input images.
-Instead, Zbontar \etal~\cite{barlow_Twins} explore cross-relations over all samples of a batch.
-Different from these lines of works, we further explore the self-relations of samples for self-supervised learning.
-The self-relations model the relation among pixels and channels of an image, which is a new dimension of representation that is orthogonal to feature embeddings.
+Self-supervised learning aims at learning rich representations without any human annotations.
+Early works utilized hand-crafted pretext tasks, \eg coloration~\cite{zhang2016colorful,Larsson_2017_CVPR}, jigsaw puzzles~\cite{norooziECCV16}, rotation prediction~\cite{gidaris2018unsupervised}, autoencoder~\cite{Doersch_2015_ICCV,VincentLBM08}, image inpainting~\cite{Pathak_2016_CVPR} and counting~\cite{Noroozi_2017_ICCV} to learn representations based on heuristic cues~\cite{chen2020simple}, but only achieved limited generalization ability.
+Recently, self-supervised learning has shown great breakthroughs due to new forms of self-supervisions, \eg contrastive learning~\cite{He_2020_CVPR,Wu_2018_CVPR,Zhao_2021_ICCV, Dwibedi_2021_ICCV,DecoupledContrastive,MIR-2022-08-271,MIR-2022-11-334}, self-clustering~\cite{caron2018deep,Zhan_2020_CVPR,YM.2020Self-labelling}, and representation alignment~\cite{byol,Chen_2021_CVPR,Koohpayegani_2021_ICCV, ermolov2021whitening,DynamicsContrastive,ge2021revitalizing}.
+These methods directly utilize the feature embeddings as representations to generate self-supervisions.
+For example, many of these methods utilize image-level feature embeddings~\cite{Hu_2021_CVPR,chen2020simple,caron2018deep} as representations.
+And some methods explore using embeddings in more fine-grained dimensions, \eg pixel~\cite{wang2020DenseCL,Xie_2021_CVPR}, patch~\cite{Xie_2021_ICCV,Dai_2021_CVPR}, object~\cite{Henaff_2021_ICCV}, and region~\cite{roh2021scrl,Henaff_2021_ICCV} dimensions.
+However, these representations are still embeddings corresponding to different regions of input images.
+Compared to these embedding based methods that only constrain individual embedding, we further transform the feature embedding to self-relation as a new representation dimension, which adds the constraint to the relation among embeddings.
+The self-relation provides rich information for self-supervised training and fits well with the relation modeling properties of ViT, thus further boosting the representation quality of ViT.
+Meanwhile, the self-relation is orthogonal to embedding based methods and consistently improves the performance of multiple methods.